rogeliam/acat/README.md

 The code is in a **.odt** file or **.n** file, respectively, that can be downloaded from this site and you can run it with Magma.

-An Erratum for the paper *On the asymptotic category* can be found at the bottom of the page.
+An Erratum for these papers can be found at the bottom of the page.

 # Contact